fgauna12/fgauna12.github.io/_posts/2021-02-24-deploying-an-ingress-controller-to-an-internal-virtual-network-and-fronted-by-an-azure-application-gateway.md

 During this section, we'll borrow instructions from this [MSFT docs page](https://docs.microsoft.com/en-us/azure/aks/ingress-internal-ip).

-First, choose a private IP address and verify that it's available.
+First, we need a private IP address that the NGINX ingress controller will accept requests from.
+So, choose a private IP address and verify that it's available.
 In this case, the IP address I chose is `10.0.0.100`.

 ```bash
 az network vnet check-ip-address --name vnet-ingress-test -g rg-appg-ingress-test --ip-address 10.0.0.100